gammu/gammu/docs/manual/gammu/index.rst

 some useful information when sending bug reports (especially debug logs, operating system, it's version and phone information are needed).

-To generate debug log, enable it in gammurc:
+To generate debug log, enable it in :ref:`gammurc`:

 .. code-block:: ini